liquinlab/elm-smile/docs/datastorage.md

 :::warning

 This only works if you use the `TimelineStepper` to move between pages.
-If you advance to new pages on your own you need to call `smilestore.saveData()` manually.
+If you advance to new pages on your own you need to call `api.saveData()` manually.

 :::